-Scheduling the Exam
+Scheduling the Exams

-Students should contact the Program Coordinator for the Literature Program one year before they plan to take their comps so that he/she can review the paperwork process with them.
-Students must have an MA and complete their language requirement before they take the Comprehensive Exam.
+Students should contact the Program Coordinator one year before they plan to take their comps in order to review the paperwork process with them.
+Students must have an MA and complete their world language requirement before they take the comprehensive exams.

 Students work with their committee and the Graduate Program Coordinator in arranging times for the written and oral portions of the exam.
-They should have an agreed time from their committee members before submitting their Comprehensive Exam forms through GradPath.

-Written exams generally begin on Mondays at 9 AM, but other schedules are possible.
-Orals are typically conducted on Fridays.
+They should have an agreed time from their committee members before submitting their forms through GradPath.
+Written exams generally begin on Mondays but other schedules are possible.
 Exams are not administered during the winter holiday or the summer recess.